Islamic University of Technology: History

 Islamic University of Technology, established in 1978, was first known as Islamic Center for Technical, Vocational Training and Research (ICTVTR).
 It was proposed in the 9th Islamic Conference of Foreign Ministers (ICFM) held in Dakar, Senegal on 24–28 April 1978.
-The establishment of IUT in Dhaka, Bangladesh was then approved by the foreign ministers.
+The establishment of IUT in Dhaka, Bangladesh was then approved by the OIC foreign ministers.
 All the members of the Organisation of the Islamic Conference (OIC) agreed to co-operate for the implementation of the project.

+By June 1979, the government of Bangladesh had acquired a 30-acre parcel of land at Tongi for the center.